-Medical and Family Leave: The Recipient may continue to receive King Trust stipend during medical or parental leave consistent with the Institution's policies.
+Medical and Family Leave: The Recipient may continue to expend any award funds allocated to stipend during medical or parental leave consistent with the Institution's policies.
 Similarly, budgeted costs for maintaining the research study may be expended during the leave, subject to Institutional policies.
-Re-budgeting of these expenses during leave requires approval of the Administrator.
+Rebudgeting of these expenses during leave requires approval of the Administrator.

 Reporting Requirements and Payment Schedules: Acceptance of this Award includes a commitment to provide both Progress and Final Scientific and Financial Reports.
+Final scientific and financial reports are due sixty (60) days following conclusion of the award period.
+Progress reports are due annually in June, regardless of award start date.
 The Mentor is required to complete a section of the Recipient's Progress Report that addresses the Recipient's research and training plans during the second year of funding.

-Progress Reports are due in June 2024.
 The Recipient will receive access to the required online report forms by email approximately three (3) weeks prior to their due dates.
-It is the responsibility of the Recipient to email the Fiscal Report Form to the Fiscal Officer and ensure that the Administrator receives this completed form.
+It is the responsibility of the Recipient to email the Financial Report Form to the Institution's Financial Officer and ensure that the Administrator receives this completed form.
 The Funder and Administrator reserve the right to place a hold on funds where the Recipient is non-compliant with these reporting requirements.